Easy Packed Lunches for Kids

 Of course you can make changes and throw in a special treat once in a while, but having something written out makes it easier to 1) get into a routine; 2) know what groceries you need to buy, and 3) avoid any arguments about what you’re going to pack on a given day.

-If you’re looking for more ideas for easy school lunches, this is the best, most comprehensive list of suggestions I could find online: School lunch ideas from 100 Days of Real Food
+If you’re looking for more ideas for easy school lunches, this is the best, most comprehensive list of school lunch food ideas I could find.

 Please share any lunch packing tips or tricks in the comments.
 I wish you all a happy and stress-free return to school this year!